-1. Public Education and Outreach on Stormwater Impacts- applicable to traditional/land use control, traditional/non-land use control and non-traditional MS4s.
+1. Public Education and Outreach on Stormwater Impacts- applicable to traditional land use control, traditional non-land use control and non-traditional MS4s.

-b.
+- a.
+Plan and conduct an ongoing public education and outreach program designed to describe the impacts of phosphorus (the POC) on waterbodies.
+The program must identify potential sources of phosphorus in stormwater runoff and describe steps that contributors can take to reduce the concentration of this POC in stormwater runoff.
+The program must also describe steps that contributors of non-stormwater discharges (Part I.A.2) can take to reduce phosphorus. - b.
 Develop, or acquire if currently available, specific educational material dealing with sources of phosphorus in stormwater and pollutant reduction practices.
-At a minimum, the educational material should address the following topics:
+At a minimum, the educational material should address the following topics: - i. understanding the phosphorus issue; - ii. septic systems as a source of phosphorus; - iii. phosphorus concerns with fertilizer use; - iv. phosphorus concerns with grass clippings and leaves entering streets and storm sewers; - v. construction sites as a source of phosphorus; and vi. phosphorus concerns with detergent use.

-- i. understanding the phosphorus issue; - ii. septic systems as a source of phosphorus; - iii. phosphorus concerns with fertilizer use; - iv. phosphorus concerns with grass clippings and leaves entering streets and storm sewers; - v. construction sites as a source of phosphorus; and vi. phosphorus concerns with detergent use.
+2. Public Involvement/ Participation

-2. Public Involvement/ Participation No additional requirements proposed for this permit term.
+No additional requirements proposed for this permit term.